Fracarm85/CDE--Bonitasoft/README.md

 # CDE--Bonitasoft
-Creation of a basic CDE for a BIM environment
+Creation of a basic CDE for a BIM environment using Bonita Software